dsccommunity/dsccommunity.org/content/blog/convert-a-module-for-continuous-delivery.en.md

 >`next-version` to `13.3.0` and then add a commit with the word `breaking`
 >or `major` in the commit message.

-### File `Resolve-Dependency.psd1`

-1. Set the value of the Gallery key to 'PSGallery'.

 ## Update helper modules

 If there are any helper modules then move those to the `Modules` folder